 Additionally, the Stock Incentive Plan administrator may grant stock appreciation rights.
 However, the Stock Incentive Plan administrator may not grant stock appreciation rights that automatically provide for the grant of new stock appreciation rights upon their exercise.
-The number of shares covered by each stock appreciation right will be determined by the Stock Incentive Plan administrator.
+The number of Shares covered by each stock appreciation right will be determined by the Stock Incentive Plan administrator.
 Upon exercise of a stock appreciation right, the participant will receive payment from the Company in an amount determined by multiplying (a) the difference between (i) the fair market value of a Share on the date of exercise and (ii) the exercise price times (b) the number of Shares with respect to which the stock appreciation right is exercised.
 The exercise price of a stock appreciation right is established by the Stock Incentive Plan administrator and may not be less than 100% of the fair market value of a Share on the date of grant.
 Stock appreciation rights may be paid in cash or Shares or any combination of both, as determined by the Stock Incentive Plan administrator.
 Stock appreciation rights vest on the same basis as stock options.
 Stock appreciation rights expire ten years after the date of grant unless otherwise provided.
-Unless provided otherwise by the Stock Incentive Plan administrator or in an agreement, unvested stock appreciation rights generally expire upon termination of the optionee's service with the Company and vested stock appreciation rights expire 90 days following such termination.
+Unless provided otherwise by the Stock Incentive Plan administrator or in an agreement, unvested stock appreciation rights expire 90 days following such termination.